 Perhaps your partner is just having a bad day.
 Perhaps he isn’t as attentive to you as you would expect him to be.
 Instead of giving him the benefit of the doubt, your imagination runs wild and you end up giving him the short end of the stick.
 That is ‘self-sabotage’ screaming loud and clear at you.

 Do you have a tendency to assign meanings to things where there aren’t any?
-Do you express less and analyse more?
+Do you express less and analyze more?
 If you do, know that such self-sabotaging thoughts can spell the death knell for your relationship.

 The key to a strong bond with your partner is trust and communication.
 Sometimes, you may end up saying the opposite of what you mean.
 Or you may pretend to be something you are not.
 Either way, your man will just be confused if you don’t express yourself clearly.

 Women are adept at mixed signals we know but you end up sabotaging a relationship subconsciously when you try to project a different persona of yourself.
 This is a terrible and true sign you’re self sabotaging relationships.

 Ravi was an Indian settled in the US who came from a very conservative family.
 Veronica fell for him and started projecting herself exactly the way Ravi wanted his girl to be.
 She was an American who loved solo holiday trips, was a blogger, had a gang of friends, who went pubbing, but to woo Ravi she tried to be a homebird.
 But it’s hard to project a fake personality for long.
 Ravi saw through it and called it quits.